 Applicants should note OJP may conduct, or support, an evaluation of the programs and activities funded under this solicitation.
 Subrecipients (at any tier) will be expected to cooperate with program-related assessments or evaluation efforts, including the collection and provision of information or data requested by OJP (or its designee) for the assessment or evaluation of any activities funded under this solicitation.

 USAO Program Strategy

 Targeted Enforcement Areas

-The USAO, Middle District of Florida has identified the cities of Fort Myers, Tampa, and Jacksonville as their targeted enforcement areas.
-A new area of focus to consider this year is Orlando and Ocala.
+The USAO, Middle District of Florida has identified the cities of Fort Myers, Jacksonville, Ocala, Orlando, and Tampa as their targeted enforcement areas.

 Middle District Goals